Skip links

 Blueberry Baked Oatmeal is one of those breakfasts I lean on when the house is quiet but time feels tight.
 I have stood in this same spot many mornings, coffee cooling, trying to get something warm and steady on the table.

 Chef Thomas keeps this recipe simple, so it brings comfort and balance without extra steps.
-It works the same way a solid dinner like Texas Roadhouse Steak Bites does, reliable flavor, good texture, and a calm start to the day.
+It works the same way a solid meal should reliable flavor, good texture, and a calm start to the day.
+If you are looking for more ways to stay satisfied throughout the day, you might also enjoy these Low Carb High Protein Meals for a balanced approach to your weekly menu.

 Slice of blueberry baked oatmeal with juicy blueberries and golden toasted top on a white plate